 16. White River Gardens

 Located on the grounds of the Indianapolis Zoo, the White River Gardens offer visitors a 5,000-square-foot oasis with stunning flowers, a beautiful glass conservatory, and over 20,000 honey bees!
-The beautiful outdoor gardens, known collectively as the DeHaan Tiergarten, are a combination of inspirational organic designs, gardening ideas, and gardening information to delight and educate guests.
+The beautiful outdoor gardens, collectively called the DeHaan Tiergarten, combine inspirational organic designs, gardening ideas, and gardening information to delight and educate guests.

 The lovely Hilbert Conservatory section of the White River Gardens is filled with tropical plants and flowers that create a lush, green environment.
 The glass ceiling towers 65 feet above the conservatory floor and provides warmth and sunlight to guests and flowers alike.
 Its unique design is a famous compliment to the Indianapolis city skyline.

-As part of the Indianapolis Zoo, the White River Gardens have been subject to some of the zoo’s construction projects.
+The White River Gardens have been subject to some of the zoo’s construction projects as part of the Indianapolis Zoo.
 Hours of operation may have been affected by these projects.

 17. Indianapolis Motor Speedway

 Perhaps the most famous Indiana tourist attractions are the Indianapolis Motor Speedway and the Indianapolis Motor Speedway Museum.
-Home of the Indianapolis 500 and the Verizon 200, this speedway is known throughout the world and has inspired countless movies and novels.
-Before the United States Grand Prix was relocated, this iconic racing event also took place on the Indianapolis speedway tracks.
+Home of the Indianapolis 500 and the Verizon 200, this speedway is known worldwide and has inspired countless movies and novels.
+Before the United States Grand Prix was relocated, this iconic racing event occurred on the Indianapolis Speedway tracks.

 Uniquely positioned within the racing oval is the Indianapolis Motor Speedway Museum.
 The museum features exhibits that honor the speedway’s racing history and include an impressive collection of race cars, trophies, and memorabilia from the speedway’s extensive history.
 The Indianapolis Motor Speedway Museum also provides several different tours of the museum and of the speedway itself.